 If you’re worried about your partner, provide as much help and support as you can and encourage them to contact a healthcare professional.

 Counselling can also be very helpful both for individuals and couples to help process their feelings and manage negative thoughts.
-Psychological Health Care clinics in Dianella and Warwick offer counselling services for pregnancy and postpartum depression and anxiety to provide support during this difficult period and help you towards a happy and fulfilling parenthood journey.
+Psychological Health Care clinic in Dianella offers counselling services for pregnancy and postpartum depression and anxiety to provide support during this difficult period and help you towards a happy and fulfilling parenthood journey.